 Software to Fix Video Encoded In A Format Not Supported Error

 Apart from all these, there is one more reason for Encoded Format Windows Error 0XC00D5212 while trying to play AVI videos on Windows 10.
 That is AVI video file corruption.
 To repair damaged AVI video files, make use of a video repair tool by name Remo Repair AVI software.
+You can also make use of this tool to repair other video error related codes and learn how to fix error 0xc00d36e5, 0XC00D5212, etc.

 Download Remo Repair AVI tool to easily fix AVI video corruption.
 This AVI video repair tool works on a read-only mode to fix AVI video encoded in a format not supported error without altering the existing content.